-- Recurring payments: electronic payments can also occur on a repeated schedule, which means that a customer payment is made automatically on a set date.
+- Recurring payments: Electronic payments can also occur on a repeated schedule, which means that a customer payment is made automatically on a set date.
 For example, say you offer monthly website maintenance to clients.
-You might therefore deduct an agreed payment from their bank account on the last business day of each month.
+You might therefore deduct an agreed-upon payment from their bank account on the last business day of each month.

-Now that you understand the different payment frequencies, let’s look into the different electronic payment methods.
+Now that you understand the different payment frequencies, let’s dig into the different electronic payment methods.
 There are three common types.

 Credit cards and debit cards

-For these payments, payment details maybe entered manually during a checkout process but are typically the physical card is processed at a point of sale (POS) system.
+For these payments, payment details are entered manually during a checkout process, or the physical card is processed at a point of sale (POS) system.

 There’s usually a debit or credit card processing fee, which the business owner needs to pay.
-Accepting a Visa or MasterCard debit transaction may cost a business around 0.5–1 per cent of the transaction value.
-Credit cards usually have a higher cost for businesses and may cost up to 1-1.5 per cent for Visa and MasterCard, and between 1.5–2 per cent for an American Express card payment.
+Fees range anywhere from 1.5% to 3.5% of each transaction.
 However, credit and debit card payments typically will clear into your bank account faster than other electronic payment methods.

 - It’s the most commonly used payment type, which means customers will expect it.

-An eCheck is a lot like when a customer pays with a real, paper cheque.
+An eCheck is a lot like when a customer pays with a real, paper check.
 The difference?
-Instead of filling out that slip of paper, they enter their bank account information—mainly, their BSB and account numbers—into a website.
+Instead of filling out that slip of paper, they enter their bank account information—mainly, their routing and account numbers—into a website.

-The money is then taken directly out of their bank account to pay for the purchase, so this is more commonly called a “direct debit”.
+The money is then taken directly out of their bank account to pay for the purchase, so this is also sometimes called a “direct debit.”
 Be aware that banks can take several days to process and clear this type of payment, so you likely won’t get the money immediately.

-- It has lower fees than card payments or BECS direct deposits.
+- It has lower fees than card payments or ACH transfers.

 - It’s not as familiar or as convenient to customers as card payments.